fightling/voctomix-transitions/README.md

 ### Transition

 A transition consists of a list of composites.
-These composites can be two or more in a list of __key composites__ to generate an animation for or a list of composites which describe an already generated animation and so a ready-to-go transition.
+These composites can be either:
+- two or more in a list of __key composites__ to generate an animation for
+- or a list of composites which describe an already generated animation and so a ready-to-go transition.

 #### Transition.frames()
 Returns the number of composites stored in this transition.